-- I. Records kept by Harper personnel such as faculty, counselors and administrators, which are used only by the maker or his or her substitute and are not available to any other person. - 2.
-Law enforcement records which are kept apart from the student's other educational records and are maintained solely for law enforcement purposes.
+1. Records kept by Harper personnel such as faculty, counselors and administrators, which are used only by the maker or his or her substitute and are not available to any other person.

+2. Law enforcement records which are kept apart from the student's other educational records and are maintained solely for law enforcement purposes.
 These records are made available for inspection by Public Safety personnel only when acting in the line of duty and only to law enforcement officials of the same jurisdiction.
-Educational records maintained by the institution may not be disclosed to the personnel of the law enforcement unit. - 3.
-Employment records for College employees, which are kept solely for business reasons. - 4.
-Student records made or maintained by a physician, psychiatrist, psychologist or other recognized professional or para-professional acting in his or her professional or para-professional capacity, and which are made, maintained or used only in connection with the provision of treatment to the student and are not available to anyone other than persons providing such treatment, except that such records can be personally reviewed by a physician or other appropriate professional of the student's choice.
+Educational records maintained by the institution may not be disclosed to the personnel of the law enforcement unit.

+3. Employment records for College employees, which are kept solely for business reasons.

+4. Student records made or maintained by a physician, psychiatrist, psychologist or other recognized professional or para-professional capacity, and which are made, maintained or used only in connection with the provision of treatment to the student and are not available to anyone other than persons providing such treatment, except that such records can be personally reviewed by a physician or other appropriate professional or the student's choice.